sebastiandm2/MyFeetHurt/README.md

   User types in something like trip or random
   User types in random means they want to go somewhere, anywhere.
 We use bubble sort or merge sort to figure out where.

+11/24/2020
+Chance and Shayne start reading in the data and populate the 2 maps Seb starts with mergesort